zarr-developers/numcodecs/docs/contributing.rst

 Test coverage
 ~~~~~~~~~~~~~

-NumCodecs maintains 100% test coverage under the latest Python stable release (currently
+NumCodecs maintains 100% test coverage under the latest Python stable release.
-Python 3.9).
-Both unit tests and docstring doctests are included when computing
+Both unit tests and docstring doctests are included when computing coverage.
+Running
-coverage.
-Running ``pytest -v`` will automatically run the test suite with coverage
+``pytest -v`` will automatically run the test suite with coverage and produce a
-and produce a coverage report.
-This should be 100% before code can be accepted into the
+coverage report.
+This should be 100% before code can be accepted into the main
-main code base.
+code base.

 When submitting a pull request, coverage will also be collected across all supported
 Python versions via the Codecov service, and will be reported back within the pull